AOEpeople/semanticore/Readme.md

 If none of these is set, Semanticore will use `Semanticore Bot` as name and `semanticore@aoe.com` as E-Mail for Author and Committer.

+### Configure filename of changelog

+To configure the name of the changelog file, you can use the `CHANGELOG_FILE_NAME`. environment variable.
+If this variable is not set, the default value `CHANGELOG.md` will be used.

 ## Using Semanticore

 To test Semanticore locally you can run it without an API token to create an example Changelog: